Watch Now: Governor commutes Julius Jones' death sentence

 “However, we are greatly disappointed that after 22 years, four appeals, including the review of 13 appellate judges, the work of the investigators, prosecutors, jurors and the trial judge have been set aside,” O’Connor said.
 “A thorough review of the evidence confirms Julius Jones’ guilt in this case and that the death penalty was warranted.”

-The Pardon and Parole Board voted 3-1 to recommend clemency with a life with parole option.

-The recommendation came after the board previously voted 3-1 for commutation, which Stitt declined to act on, saying clemency was the better route.
+The Pardon and Parole Board's recommendation for clemency came after the board previously voted 3-1 for commutation, which Stitt declined to act on, saying a clemency hearing was the better route.

 In an executive order, Stitt said the Pardon and Parole Board did not have the authority to recommend that a death sentence be commuted to life with the possibility of parole.

-The executive order said the governor has the power to grant commutations “upon such conditions and with such restrictions and limitations as the Governor may deem proper.”
+The executive order says the governor has the power to grant commutations “upon such conditions and with such restrictions and limitations as the Governor may deem proper.”

-The executive order said after an inmate gets a favorable commutation of a sentence from the governor, he or she is no longer eligible to apply for an additional commutation on the same sentence.
+The executive order says that after an inmate gets a favorable commutation of a sentence from the governor, he or she is no longer eligible to apply for an additional commutation on the same sentence.

+“I still believe that every day Julius spends behind bars is an injustice, and I will never stop speaking out for him or fighting to free him.
+But today is a good day, and I am thankful to Governor Stitt for that.”

-Jones has maintained his innocence and mounted a public relations campaign to get off of death row.
-His supporters have held marches, vigils, rallies and signed petitions to draw national attention to his case.
+Jones has maintained his innocence and mounted a public relations campaign to get off death row.
+His supporters have held marches, vigils and rallies and signed petitions to draw national attention to his case.

-His case has drawn support from actors to athletes and high school students, some of whom walked out of classes to support Jones.
+His case has drawn support from ranging from celebrity actors and athletes to high school students, some of whom walked out of classes to support Jones.

-The gun used in the killing was found wrapped in a bandanna in a crawl space above Jones’ bedroom in his parents’ home and the ammunition was found in the home’s doorbell chime.
+The gun used in the killing was found wrapped in a bandana in a crawl space above Jones’ bedroom in his parents’ home, and the ammunition was found in the home’s doorbell chime.

-Jones' attorneys have said the real killer planted the weapon and bandanna.
+Jones' attorneys have said the real killer planted the weapon and bandana.

+“Governor Stitt took an important step today towards restoring public faith in the criminal justice system by ensuring that Oklahoma does not execute an innocent man,” said Amanda Bass, Jones' attorney.

 When news of the reprieve reached them on Thursday, they began to cheer and chant.

-Antoinette Jones, sister of Julius Jones, told supporters gathered outside the state penitentiary in McAlester that her brother was grateful for the love the public has shown he and his family.
+Antoinette Jones, Julius Jones' sister, told supporters gathered outside the state penitentiary in McAlester that her brother was grateful for the love the public has shown him and his family.

 The next step, she said, is to regroup and replan.